Soil Texture Prediction with Bayesian Generalized Additive Models for Spatial Compositional Data: The simplex and its geometry

 \subsection{Aitchison Geometry}

 A composition is a $D$-component vector whose components show the relative importance of $D$ parts forming a total.
-It is characterized by the fact that only relative information is relevant, scaling it by any constant values does not change its meaning \citep{aitchison1982}.
+It is characterized by the fact that only relative information is relevant, scaling it by any constant values does not change its meaning \cite{aitchison1982}.
+The simplex, $S^D$, is the sample space of CoDa, and it is commonly defined as: